PyrimethamineOther Names: Daraprim Drug Class: Opportunistic Infections and Coinfections

 Before taking pyrimethamine, tell your health care provider:

-- If you are allergic to pyrimethamine or any other medicines.
+- If you are allergic to pyrimethamine, sulfonamides (sulfa medicines), or any other medicines.

 - About other prescription and nonprescription medicines, vitamins, nutritional supplements, and herbal products you are taking or plan to take.
+Pyrimethamine may affect the way other medicines or products work, and other medicines or products may affect how pyrimethamine works.
 Ask your health care provider if there are interactions between pyrimethamine and the other medicines you take.

 Ask your health care provider about possible side effects from pyrimethamine.
 Your health care provider will tell you what to do if you have side effects.